-Additionally, Radiographs of the spine are sometimes used to identify slipped disks, or other vertebral issues, in the case that your pet is having trouble walking or back pain.
+Additionally, Radiographs of the spine are sometimes used to identify slipped disks, or other vertebral issues, in the event that your pet is having trouble walking or back pain.

 Many people think that X-rays may harm their pet due to the radiation.
 This is not true!
 The amount of radiation used is very small, and exposure lasts for a fraction of a second.
-To have damage from radiation, they would need to be exposed to high amounts for long periods of time.
+To have damage from radiation, an animal would need to be exposed to high amounts for long periods of time.

 Radiographs are a common and sometimes life-saving diagnostic tool.
 Please do not hesitate to speak to your veterinarian about questions and concerns you may have regarding diagnostic tests he or she recommends.

 We do not have ultrasound imaging availability in our practice, but we’ll be glad to refer you to the closest specialist.

 Diagnostic ultrasound provides a special type of imaging of various parts of the body.
 This non-invasive technology examines internal structures using sound waves.
 Abdominal ultrasound is used to examine kidneys, liver, gastrointestinal tract, adrenal glands, urinary bladder, and other internal structures.
 Thoracic ultrasound can identify chest masses and heart problems.
 Ultrasound technology plays an important role in both diagnosing and managing many medical problems.